-- Passive: As the name suggests, one's marketing activities become more sustainable because (new) laws and regulations are complied with or implemented.
+- Passive: As the name suggests, one's own marketing activities basically automatically become more sustainable because (new) laws and regulations are complied with or implemented.

 - Selective: Companies let their own activities be guided by the behavior of the competition and dare at most to make a few attempts on their own initiative.

-- Internal: Companies that are sustainable with the processes within the organization, but less so with the products they offer, can be assigned here.
+- Internal: Companies that are environmentally and socially responsible with the processes within the organization, but less so with the products offered to the outside world, can be assigned here.

-- Innovative: Environmental protection and sustainability are a priority here - both internally and externally.
-A comprehensive strategy is created to solve specific grievances or environmental problems is developed and credibly implemented.
+- Innovative: Environmental protection and sustainability are a priority here.
+Both internally and externally.
+A comprehensive strategy to solve specific grievances or environmental problems is developed and credibly implemented.

-Here are some characteristics and modes of action by which you can recognize companies with serious, sustainable marketing strategies, for example:
+Here are some characteristics and modes of action by which you can recognize companies with serious, sustainable marketing strategies:

 - Sense of responsibility